-As her lovely new romance This Could Change Everything hits the bookshelves, we chat to author Jill Mansell about the books that have helped shape her writing career.
+As her lovely new romance This Could Change Everything hits the bookshelves in paperback, we chat to author Jill Mansell about the books that have helped shape her writing career.

 Interview by Karen Byrom

 As a child I adored the Little House on the Prairie series of books by Laura Ingalls Wilder and used to take them out of our local library on permanent rotation.
 I was fascinated by Laura’s life and family and wanted to live with them.